Does Concrete Conduct Electricity?

 Posted By:Dynamic Concrete Pumping , Date: Nov 27, 2020

 Factors like these can cause the electrical properties of each block of concrete to vary widely.
 In general, however, concrete functions better as an insulator than as a conductor.
-Read on to learn more about concrete conductivity.
+Concrete often contains ions such as aluminum, sulfur, calcium and silicon, but these ions have low electrical conductivity.

 Conductors and insulators differ in how they help or hinder the movement of electricity.
-Conductors have very little electrical resistance, while insulators have a lot and can block the flow of electricity.
-Both have their purposes and are necessary for different situations.
+Conductors have very little electrical resistance, while insulators have significant resistance and can block electrical flow.
+Conductors and insulators have unique purposes and are necessary for different situations.

-A cable, for example, might have a metal wire inside to transfer the electricity and an insulating jacket to keep the electricity from reaching other conductive objects.
-Electricians often use rubber protective equipment and construction workers use non-conductive ladders to stop themselves from becoming part of an electrical circuit and experiencing a nasty shock.
+A cable, for example, might have a metal wire inside to transfer electricity and an insulating jacket to keep the electricity from reaching other conductive objects.
+Electricians often use rubber protective equipment, and construction workers use non-conductive ladders to stop themselves from becoming part of an electrical circuit and prevent electric shock.

-Whether a material is a conductor or an insulator can be determined by measuring its resistivity, measured in Ω⋅m, where a high number indicates poor conduction properties and a good insulator.
+You can determine whether a material is a conductor or an insulator by measuring its resistivity in ohm meters (Ω⋅m).
+A high number indicates poor conduction properties and a good insulator.
 Conductors typically have a resistivity of between 10-2 and 10-8 Ω⋅m, while insulators reach between 1011 and 1019 Ω⋅m.
-The areas between constitute semiconductors, with moderate levels of conduction.
+The areas between these numbers constitute semiconductors with moderate levels of conduction.